Arduino for Blue Pill

 Testing suggests that, running on STM32 Blue Pill,

-this sketch handles 60Hz updates of 4 characters,
+this sketch handles 60Hz updates of 4 characters, where 2 should suffice.

 By changing from Blue Pill-specific PWM pin and LED assignments,